london-escience/tempss/README.md

 #### Building and Running the Service

-TemPro is a Java Web Service.
+TemPSS is a Java Web Service.
 The service can be built using [Apache Maven](http://maven.apache.org) and requires Java 1.7+.
 To build, clone the repository, and run `mvn package` in the project base directory.

 If the build completes successfully, output files will be generated in the `target` directory.

-The service is contained within `target/temproservice.war`.
+The service is contained within `target/tempss-service.war`.

 The service can be deployed in [Apache Tomcat](http://tomcat.apache.org/).
-Copy the `temproservice.war` to your `${CATALINA_HOME}/webapps/` directory to deploy the service.
-If your Tomcat server is configured to run on port 8080, the service will be accessible at `http://localhost:8080/temproservice`.
+Copy the `tempss-service.war` to your `${CATALINA_HOME}/webapps/` directory to deploy the service.
+If your Tomcat server is configured to run on port 8080, the service will be accessible at `http://localhost:8080/tempss-service`.

 ###### Using Docker
-A Dockerfile is provided to support building a [docker](https://www.docker.com) image that can be used to start a container running the TemPro service.
-To build the image, clone the repository and change into the base repository directory, `tempro`, where the `Dockerfile` file is located.
+A Dockerfile is provided to support building a [docker](https://www.docker.com) image that can be used to start a container running the TemPSS service.
+To build the image, clone the repository and change into the base repository directory, `tempss`, where the `Dockerfile` file is located.
 From here you can use docker's command line tool to build the image:

 `sudo docker build --rm=true -t <my tag> .`